-These may be cute and round but the flavors are seriously top-notch and traditional.
+These eclairs may be cute and round but the flavors are seriously top-notch and traditional.
 And the most amazingly rich custard pastry cream fills these beauties.
-They’re actually simple to make too and that’s always a win!
+They’re the BEST eclairs and are actually simple to make too!

 Things always seem to get real uncomfortable real quick up here in the Honest & Tasty.